nilsher/rancher-ansible/README.md

 # rancher-ansible
+This repo is made for ubuntu servers, can easily be converted to support other package managers

 ## Ansible repo to prepare boostraping of rancher.
-Configurtion is defined in group_vars
+Configuration is defined in group_vars